mattbradburyuk/mushroom/README.md

 new_project $ node ./.mushroom/helper_generator/tester.js

 ```
-This will run a quick interaction test using the contract abstraction, which reads in a value, increments it by 1 then reads it again.
+This will run a quick interaction test using the contract abstraction, which reads in a value, increments it by 1 then reads it again. (note you wil have to go into the tester.js file and change the password for the coinbase account)